haidee09/DrivingApp-docs/doc/adminManual/deployment.md

   * **user**: User name that has the privileges to READ, EDIT, CREATE and DELETE data in the specified database.
   * **password**: Access password for the specified username.

-The connection between *DrivingApp Service* and *MariaDB* is done by default through port 3306, if you want to modify the configuration of *Sequelize*  edit the file `DataModelsAPI/db/ sequelize.js`.
-For more information consult the *Sequelize* documentation on this [link] (http://docs.sequelizejs.com/).
+The connection between *DrivingApp Service* and *MariaDB* is done by default through port 3306, if you want to modify the configuration of *Sequelize*  edit the file `DataModelsAPI/db/sequelize.js`.
+For more information consult the *Sequelize* documentation on this [link](http://docs.sequelizejs.com/).

 - **exports.context**: The variable **context** must contain the URL of the Orion ContextBroker instance used.
 This URL must include the HTTP or HTTPS protocol so that *DrivingApp Service* can connect to the Orion ContextBroker, as well as the version of the NGSI API used.
 An URL example of an Orion ContextBroker instance is: [http://35.185.120.11:1026/v2](http://35.185.120.11:1026/v2)